ahstewart/OASIS/docs/gettingstarted.rst

 Pipeline
 ^^^^^^^^
-The ``pipeline`` convenience function makes up what is called the '\ **OASIS Pipeline** \.'
+The ``pipeline`` convenience function makes up what is called the **OASIS Pipeline**.
 This is simply a conglomerate of every **OASIS** method into a single master method.
 Input data are fed into each method one-by-one and then piped to the next.
 Using ``pipeline``, a user can send a set of images through the entire difference imaging process with a single high-level command, without worrying about what is actually being done in the intermediary steps.
 To execute it, type ``oasis-pipeline`` in the terminal or select 'pipeline' if using ``run``.